ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/task/Package.md

 ### Task timers

 Timers execute periodic tasks.
 The initial execution of a task happens after a specific time period from the task registration, which is denoted using `delay`.
-The frequency at which the tasks needs to be executed is defined using the `interval`.
-If the `delay` is not specified the `delay` will be the same as `interval`.
+Use the `interval` to specify the frequency at which tasks execute.
+If the `delay` is not specified, the `interval` is taken as the `delay`.
 The `delay` and `interval` times are defined in milliseconds.

 The tasks that need to be executed is defined in the `onTriggerFunction` function.
 If an error is returned when executing the `onTriggerFunction` function, the `onErrorFunction` is executed.